dbwebb-se/mvc/example/symfony/README.md

 <!--
 TODO

+* Run web server through the symfony tool

+* Exercise create a form (min, max) that posts to a route generating a random number between min and max.

+# 2024

 * Add a logger and use it to debug

 * Try using the Symfony demo application? https://github.com/symfony/demo

 * Add image with encore and use through asset()?

 # 2023